Olatubosun/rocksdb.docs/DeleteRange.md

 ...
 ```

-This pattern requires performing a range scan, which prevents it from being usable on any performance-sensitive write path.
+This pattern requires performing a range scan, which prevents it from being an atomic operation, and makes it unsuitable for any performance-sensitive write path.
 To mitigate this, RocksDB provides a native operation to perform this task:
 ```c++
 ...
 Slice start, end;